Nonequilibrium and Fluctuation Relation

 A pairing property, quite manifest in Fig.5,6, was proposed in \cite{Ga997b} as possible in NS fluids.
 It could be an approximate pairing reflecting an exact one which should hold for the spectrum of the fluid equations with ``Ekmann friction'' (\ie with viscosity force $-\n \uu$ instead of $\n\D\uu$).

-For $\n=0$ the equation can be considered a Hamiltonian equation with conjugate variables $(\Bd,\uu)$, called Arnold-Euler equation, where $\Bd(x)$ is the displacement (with respect to an initial configuration of fluid particles) of the ``fluid particle'' that reaches the point $x$ at the instant in which the fluid velocity at $x$ is $\uu(x)$.
+For zero viscosity and forcing the equation can be considered a Hamiltonian equation with conjugate variables $(\Bd,\uu)$, called Arnold-Euler equation, where $\Bd(x)$ is the displacement (with respect to an initial configuration of fluid particles) of the ``fluid particle'' that reaches the point $x$ at the instant in which the fluid velocity at $x$ is $\uu(x)$.
 So $\uu$ is a momentum variable while $\Bd$ is a position variable and $\frac{d}{dt}\Bd(x)=\uu(x)$ (\eg see \cite{Ga997b}).

-Formally the Ekmann equation, aside the infinite dimensionality, is covered by the pairing theorem \cite{Dr988}: hence its Lyapunov spectrum should have the exponents paired to $-\n$, see Appendix\,\ref{appD}\,.
-In \cite{Ga997b} the idea has been proposed that the Lyapunov spectrum of the $(\Bd,\uu)$-system and that of the $\uu$ are related by a symmetry which would imply pairing also for the latter spectrum.

-The NS equation viscosity is not proportional to $\uu$ and the argument in \cite{Dr988} does not apply, not even formally.
+Formally the Ekmann's equation, aside the infinite dimensionality, is covered by a pairing theorem, being Hamiltonian, if viscosity and forcing vanish: hence its Lyapunov spectrum should have the exponents paired to $0$.
+The NS equation viscosity is not proportional to $\uu$ and forcing is not a gradient: the argument in \cite{Dr988} does not apply, not even formally.
 Still in \cite{Ga997b} the possible pairing in the NS spectrum is discussed (called ``barometric formula'') and for large cut-off is proposed to pair $\l_k,\l_{n-1-k}$ to a suitable curve $c_k$ (which would be close to a constant in large intervals of $k$).

 A few more simulations have been performed to test the conjecture, all in 2D, because the 3D case is too demanding.
 For a few further tests in systems with $48,224,960,3968$ modes (\ie increasing the cut-off $N$) and for $R$ up to $8192$, see \cite{Ga019} where particular attention is dedicated to the approximate pairing, see Sec.\ref{sec8}, of the Lyapunov exponents.
 Very few tests have been done for $R$ small: but the conjecture should hold even in the laminar regimes; \ie when at given forcing the attractors can be coexisting stable periodic motions.